Demand Generation Playbook for B2B Technology Companies

 Play 14: Customer Expansion Plays

 Your existing customers are your most efficient pipeline source.
 They already trust you, understand your product, and have budget allocated.
-Q4 is the right time to build expansion plays because you have enough customers and usage data to identify expansion opportunities systematically.
+Q4 is the right time to build expansion plays because you have enough customers and usage data to identify opportunities systematically.

 Usage-based expansion triggers.
 Identify product usage patterns that indicate a customer is ready for upsell — hitting usage limits, adopting new features, adding team members, or integrating with additional tools.
 Build automated alerts that notify the account team when these triggers fire.